-I work my days as a VIP Wrangler at WordPress.com VIP for Automattic.
-I review and deploy millions of lines of code each year for large sites at scale.
+Tom is a VIP Wrangler at WordPress.com VIP for Automattic.
+He reviews and deploys millions of lines of code each year for large sites at scale.

-I’m also a community moderator at WordPress Stack Exchange, project lead for the WordPress The Right Way ebook, WordCamp organiser, and conference speaker.
+He’s also a community moderator at WordPress Stack Exchange, project lead for the WordPress The Right Way ebook, WordCamp organiser, and a conference speaker.

 Vivek is the co-founder and Sales Head at rtCamp, an eight years old WordPress.com VIP agency headquartered in India.
 He is passionate about making successful enterprise project delivery and about maintaining ongoing client relationships.

 He is an active community member and has volunteered at WordCamps in US and India.